maptime-ams/Leaflet-D3-workshop/tutorial-leaflet-advanced/README.md

 var url = 'https://geodata.nationaalgeoregister.nl/wijkenbuurten2014/ows?';
 ````

 Leaflet expects objects as GeoJSON.
-Its coordinates have to be in WGS-84 (EPSG:4326): These parameters are identical for all GeoJSON-requests:
+Its coordinates have to be in WGS-84 (EPSG:4326), so make sure to state the projection explicitly.
+Otherwise you'll end up with coordinates in the Amersfoort New projection:

 ````javascript
 var params = 'service=WFS&version=2.0.0&request=GetFeature&outputFormat=application/json&srsName=EPSG:4326&';